bakbash/credit-risk-classification/README.md

 ## Summary

 I recommend  Logistic Regression model  because of its higher accuracy, precision,  recall  and  F1 score values for both healthy and high-risk loans .
 The performance of the model depends on the specific problem we are trying to solve.
-In this case, achieving high precision and recall values for high-risk loans is more significant than for healthy loans.
+In this case, achieving high precision and recall values for high-risk loans is more significant than for healthy loans.Also tried GBM model.